-In March of 2017, I found a puppy engulfed in flames, which had been chained up in a homeless mans tent in downtown Los Angeles.
-Upon rescuing this poor doggie and nursing it back to health, my Southbay community really came together to help with her healing.
-Thank you, to everyone and anyone who reached out, donated and helped care for this doggie.
-Now known as my infamous Phoenix, the puppy who rose out of the fire.
-And boy has she risen!
-It’s been a long journey for the both of us over this last year, but I couldn’t imagine my life without her.
+In March of 2017, I found a chained-up puppy engulfed in flames in the tent of a homeless man in downtown Los Angeles.
+Upon rescuing this poor doggie and nursing it back to health, my South Bay community came together to help with her healing.
+Thanks to everyone and anyone who reached out, donated, and helped care for this doggie.
+This doggie, who eventually became known as Phoenix, was the puppy who rose out of the fire.
+And boy has she rose!
+It has been a long journey for both of us over this last year, but I cannot imagine my life without her.
 My Monkey Cat would argue otherwise!

-All this being said, my eyes were immediately opened to the fact that there are so many animals out there that desperately still need help.
-Thankfully, there are a lot of animal charities hard at work trying to help and home countless helpless animals.
-Therefore, I have pledged to donate a percentage of each of my commissions to an animal charity of my clients choice.
-“Paying it forward.”
-So should any of you wish to sell or buy a home, please know that having me represent you, will go a lot further than just mutually benefiting the both of us.
+After this situation happened, I realized that so many animals out there still desperately need help.
+Thankfully, there are many animal charities hard at work trying to help and home countless helpless animals.
+Therefore, I have pledged to donate a percentage of every commission I receive to an animal charity of my client's choice.
+So should any of you wish to sell or buy a home, please know that having me represent you as an agent will go a lot further than just mutually benefiting the both of us.
 Not only will you get top professional service and negotiating skills from my team and I, but we will also come together to help our furry friends in need.

 Please call me today should you wish to lease, buy or sell your home!
-Thank you for taking the time to read our story (see Below) and again, thank you to all of those that had reached out and showed you care about this little doggie on fire!
+Thank you for taking the time to read our story (see below).
+Additionally, Thank you to everyone who reached out and showed you care about this little doggie on fire!

 If you see us walking, please stop and introduce yourself!
-If you know of any charities out there that could really use the help, I would love to hear from you.
-Feel free to call, text or email me with your suggestions.
+If you know of any charities out there that could use the help, I would love to hear from you.
+Feel free to call, text, or email me with your suggestions.

-If you would like to donate money directly to any of these animal charities, I have provided links to a few below to easily do so.
+If you would like to donate money directly to any animal charities, I have provided links to a few of them below.

-After the fire was put out, the fireman and police said their goodbyes and went to walk away.
-Leaving me sitting in the dark, under a freeway pass with a burnt up pit bull.
-"Now what do I do?”
-I asked the police man.
-He said, “Oh Yeah.
-Right.
-The Dog.
-I will call animal control for you.
-Expect them in a couple hours.”
-The last firefighter getting into the truck heard what the police officer said, reached into the truck and started walking back towards me.
+After the fire got put out, the fireman and police said their goodbyes and went to walk away, leaving me sitting in the dark, under a freeway pass with a burnt-up pit bull.
+I asked the police officer what I should do with the dog, and he said he would call animal control for me and that I should hear from them within a couple of hours.
+The last firefighter getting into the truck had overheard what the police officer said, reached into the firetruck, and started walking back towards me.
 She handed me one of her fire blankets and told me not to let animal control take her.
-She is an injured pit bull and she will most likely be euthanized.
-I knew I could not take this dog home, even if I wanted to.
-I was subleasing a house until the summer, hoping by that time I would be able to purchase a home for myself.
-I also had a dog hating, 16 pound 8 year old cat at home that would rip this poor dog to shreds.
+He said that because she is an injured pit bull, she would most likely get euthanized by the shelter.
+Even if I wanted to, I couldn't take her home because I was subleasing a house until the summer to purchase a home for myself.
+I also had a dog-hating, 16 pounds, 8-year-old cat at home that would rip this poor dog to shreds.
 Bringing this dog home was not an option.
-I loved that darn cat way to much to cause such havoc in our time house!
-But I felt so helpless and completely discouraged, I did not know what to do.
-But I was determined to not give up on this sweet little pup.
-I decided the longer I sat there, the more danger I was putting myself in and risking this doggies health.
-So I put the seats down to my BMW and threw this wet/burnt dog that was still in a panic into the car and drove to the VCA emergency vet in Hawthorne, where they treated her burns and gave her some really good medicine and sent her home with me.
-I took her home and set her up in the garage, which sat directly under my place and tried to get some sleep so I could attend the Tony Robbins event the next morning.
-Unfortunately, the medicine the vets gave her made her feel good, but made her whine and whimper all night.
-And that is all I could hear from my bedroom.
-I felt so bad for her, I ended up going down into the garage where I slept by her side all night.
+I loved that darn cat way too much to cause such havoc in our time house!
+But I felt so helpless and discouraged as I did not know what to do.
+But I was determined not to give up on this sweet little pup.
+I decided the longer I sat there, the more likely I was putting myself, as well as the doggie, in a dangerous situation.
+I put the seats down to my BMW and threw this wet/burnt dog that was still in a panic into the car and drove to the VCA emergency vet in Hawthorne, where they treated her burns and gave her some good medicine.
+After the vet visit, I took her home and set her up in the garage.
+I knew I wanted to be well-rested for the event, so I tried my best to get some sleep.
+All I could hear from my bedroom was the sounds of her whining and whimpering all night.
+I felt so bad for her, so I went into the garage, where I slept by her side all night.
 I WAS A MESS.

-Since rescuing Phoenix, my eyes were immedietly opened to the fact that there are so many animals out there that desperately still need help.
-Thankfully, there are a lot of animal charities hard at work trying to help and home countless helpless animals.
+Since rescuing Phoenix, I realized there are so many animals out there that desperately still need help.
+Thankfully, there are many animal charities hard at work trying to help and home countless helpless animals.

-Therefore, I have pledged to donate a percentage of each of my commissions to an animal charity of my clients choice.
-“Paying it forward.”
+Therefore, I have pledged to donate a percentage of each commission I receive to an animal charity of my client's choice.
 So should any of you wish to sell or buy a home, please know that having me represent you will go a lot further than just mutually benefiting the both of us.
-Not only will you get top professional service and negotiating skills from my team and I, we will also come together to help our furry friends in need.
+Not only will you get top professional service and negotiating skills from my team and me, but we will also come together to help our furry friends in need.
 Please call me today should you wish to lease, buy or sell your home!
-Thank you for taking the time to read our story and again, thank you to all of those that had reached out and showed you care about this little doggie on fire!
+Thank you for taking the time to read our story.
+Also, I thank everyone who reached out and showed you care about this little doggie on fire!

-Feel free to call, text or email me with your suggestions!
-Cell: 310-428-8958 Email: LisaMoule7@gmail.com To continue to follow Phoenix journey, please find us on any of our social media sites!
+Feel free to call, text, or email me with your suggestions!
+Cell: 310-428-8958 Email: LisaMoule7@gmail.com To continue to follow Phoenix's journey, please find us on any of our social media sites!
 FB: https://www.facebook.com/LisaMouleRealty/ IG: https://www.instagram.com/lisamoulerealty/